OttoChu/SenpaiSounds/plans.md

 ## Known Bugs
 - Users can use media control even if they are not in the same voice channel

-## Next to work on
+## Playlist
 - loop playlist
 - edit playlist
     - remove chosen song
     - move chosen song to different order
+- add total duration for the playlist
+- add the time when the user add the song in the playlist

+## Media control
+- add button for media control (next, pause and stop)
+- add duration/timestamp for songs

 ## Troll/Funny features
 - 1% chance of newly added song is a rickroll
 - better laugh message (ping person + funny message)

+## Roles
+- make the admin commands only works for some roles only

 ## Quality of life
-- add button for media control (next, pause and stop)
-- add duration/timestamp for songs
-- add total duration for the playlist
 - better help function for usability
-- add the time when the user add the song
+- add error messages to assist the user (missing/wrong parameters)
-- make the admin commands only works for some roles only

 ## Database
 - save playlist to be used later